vladyslavTezyk/vladyslavTEZYK/README.md

 Portfolio: https://vladyslavtezyk.dev​

-Happy to chat about projects, roles, or open‑source collaborations — feel free to reach out !
+Happy to chat about projects, collaborations, roles, AI or open‑source — feel free to reach out !